 Matt Dilnot is a senior Podiatrist who has been practicing at the Melbourne Foot Clinic since 1992.
 He has a wide range of clinical experience starting out as a new graduate specialising in Diabetes research at the Alfred Hospital.
 Over time he has expanded his practice to include sports medicine and high risk medical care as well as enjoying routine podiatry treatment.

 Matt has been a keen runner for over 20 years.
 He has worked at past Olympics and University games with elite athletes.
-Matt is a past President of the Australian Podiatry Association of Victoria, a supervising clinician at LaTrobe University, a clinical examiner of current Victorian Podiatry Graduates and National Podiatry Consultant to Clarks Shoes.
+Matt is a past President of the Australian Podiatry Association of Victoria, is a supervising clinician at LaTrobe University, a clinical examiner of current Victorian Podiatry Graduates and a National Podiatry Consultant to Clarks Shoes.
 Matt is married to Samantha and they have three young children.

 Samantha has over 20 years experience in Podiatry.
 During Samantha’s years as a Podiatrist, she has owned a busy clinic on the Mornington Peninsula and has also worked in community health and hospital settings.
 She is a clinical teacher at La Trobe University and has served on the Board of the Australian Podiatry Association.